FAQs: About the Law School

 When should I apply?

 You should apply in the admissions cycle prior to the year in which you hope to enroll.
-For example, if you wish to begin law school in Fall 2014, you should apply during the 2013-2014 admissions cycle, which began on August 15, 2013.
+For example, if you wish to begin law school in Fall 2015, you should apply during the 2014-2015 admissions cycle, which will begin on August 15, 2014.

 Where is the Law School located?